 Where: 820 Fontwell Lane, Franklin, TN 37064

 Eric Lynch’s love of Christmas lights started at a young age with his family’s yearly displays.
 These holiday traditions, Eric says, kept his family close.
 Now, as an adult with his own kids, Eric’s bright holiday lights carry on the torch.
 As tribute, he includes a 40-year-old Santa Claus on his porch from his parents’ original display.

-This year, the Lynch family will have 21,397 lights—3,000+ more than they had last year and a whopping 15,000+ more than they had last year.
+This year, the Lynch family will have 21,397 lights—3,000+ more than they had last year and a whopping 15,000+ more than they had in 2018.
 But, it’s not just any looping display.
-Eric’s musical Christmas lights—with a wide variety of classics and a few hits from the Trolls soundtrack at the request of his young sons—are activated by two large, interactive buttons, making it a must-stop for families with young children.
+Eric’s musical Christmas lights—with a wide variety of classics like “A Marshmallow World,” hits from The Grinch, and few favorites from past years—are activated by two large, interactive buttons, making it a must-stop for families with young children.
 This year, Eric is adding additional screens, flood lights, and “my favorite, moving spotlights!” he says.

 The Lights in Downtown Franklin